cardano-scaling/hydra/docs/monthly/2023-09-monthly.md

 ## Conclusion

-The monthly review meeting for August 2023 was held on 2023-09-20 via Google Meet with these [slides][slides] and the [recording][recording], 'broadcasting live from warm and sunny Colorado'!
+The monthly review meeting for August 2023 was held on 2023-09-20 via Google Meet with these [slides][slides] and the [recording][recording].

-TODO .. ideas:
-* Workshop shows again how much a motivated group can achieve in a small amount of time
-* Just sitting down and work together on something
-* Scratching our own itch - contributing back
-* Need to prototype things again and explore synergies actively by experimenting together
-* Catalyst fund10 results, more community contributions incoming again
+This concludes yet another fully-packed month, this time not only focusing on Hydra but also encompassing Mithril and the broader goal of supporting Cardano's scaling effort to the best of our ability.
+Meeting and working together in persons demonstrated once more, if this were needed, how much a small group of highly motivated people can achieve.
+It also fueled our desire and consolidated our vision of being a small group of engineers with a clear _purpose_, scratching our "own itch", contributing to the whatever projects and tools is needed and best for the job at hand, relentlessly prototyping and experimenting collectively to find the best solutions solving actual people's problems.

+It is also worth mentioning that Catalyst's Fund 10 outcome shoudl result in more contributions to Hydra (and hopefully Mithril!) in the near term.

 [slides]: https://docs.google.com/presentation/d/1YAWR4pz1gG2dwtGvm5KOAHtrjRcchPLUKhDA16u10ps
 [recording]: https://drive.google.com/file/d/1X8QnmG9gddR-t2V6F2oE7bYCYAEs2RPe/view